hollyouellette/kickstarter-analysis/README.md

 ![](https://raw.githubusercontent.com/hollyouellette/kickstarter-analysis/main/Parent%20Category%20Outcomes.png)

-Based on this, we see that music & theaters have the greatest number of successful outcomes (success is defined by either meeting or exceeding fundraising targets)
+Based on this, we see that music & theaters have the greatest number of successful outcomes (success is defined by either meeting or exceeding fundraising targets).

+Knowing that you are interested in creating a kickstart specifically within theatre, we can take a closer look at which Kickstarters within this parent outcome have seen the most success: